essential-contributions/pint/docs/specs/src/yurt/syntax.md

 x
 ```

 Paths can be used in [Import Items](items/imports.md).
-They can also be used in expressions to directly refer to an item in a different module or [contract](items/contracts.md).
+They can also be used in expressions to directly refer to an item in a different module.

 Paths that start with `::` are absolute paths from the root of the project.
 Paths that don't start with `::` are relative paths.